-After monthslong delay, Congressional leaders stand up intelligence committee
+After monthslong delay, congressional leaders stand up intelligence committee

 “Intelligence is the first line of defense in protecting our country against threats and foreign adversaries,” McCarthy said in a statement.
 "I know that each of the members appointed today will be up to that task."

 The reason for the delay in setting up the committee is unclear.
-Some sources said there was a back-and-forth over the panel's ratios of Democrats to Republicans, while others speculated that Pelosi was waiting to see whether Schiff was tapped to replace Xavier Becerra, President Joe Biden's nominee to be secretary of health and human services, as California's Attorney General.
+Some sources said it was the back-and-forth over the panel's ratios of Democrats to Republicans, while others speculated that Pelosi was waiting to see whether Schiff was tapped to replace Xavier Becerra, President Joe Biden's nominee to be secretary of health and human services, as California's Attorney General.

 Historically, the panel has attracted lawmakers who want to do serious intelligence work; committee members deal with the nation’s most closely held secrets and most often meet in secure, classified settings.